qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * **text diagrams**, a horizontaly divided circle showing statistics values inside
 * and **histograms**.

-For each type of diagram, the menu is divided into five tabs:
+For each type of :index:`diagram`, the menu is divided into five tabs:

 Attributes
 ----------